 15. I Got Your Christmas Right Here: Aloe Blacc

-This is one of the funkiest obscure Christmas songs around, and a fantastic addition to any playlist if you’re looking for something to groove to.
-If you’re a bit tired of the emotional and slow Christmas songs which tend to play throughout winter, this is a good alternative.
+This is one of the funkiest obscure Christmas songs around and a fantastic addition to any playlist if you’re looking for something to groove to.
+If you’re a bit tired of the emotional and slow Christmas songs that tend to play throughout winter, this is a good alternative.

 16. I Won’t Be Home For Christmas: Blink 182

-The Californian band reached the number one spot in Canada with this tune for the first time, so it might be a little less obscure if you’re from the North.
+The California band reached the number-one spot in Canada with this tune for the first time, so it might be a little less obscure if you’re from the North.